INSTITUTE OF LANGUAGE STUDIES AND APPLIED SOCIAL SCIENCES

 Skill Enhancement Course 2 Statistics

-Value Addition Course 2 National Service Scheme
+Value Addition Course (Any One) 2 National Service Scheme

 Physical Education and Sports